Source: http://bit.ly/2DnZ5p5 Photographer: Ken Mayer CC License: http://bit.ly/2xQPH8p

 American Crocodile Physical Description

 Like all crocodilians, the fascinating American Crocodile developed as a quadruped, with four short, splayed legs, and a long, powerful tail.
-Furthermore, it also possesses a thick, scaly hide with rows of ossified scutes running down its back and tail.
+This majestic work of Nature also possesses a thick, scaly hide with rows of ossified scutes running down its back and tail.

-In addition, the snout of the impressive reptile also grows elongated and includes a remarkably strong pair of jaws.
+The snout of the impressive reptile also grows highly elongated, like its brethren.
+This also includes a remarkably strong pair of jaws.
 The eyes further develop covered by nictitating membranes for protection, along with lachrymal glands, which produce tears.

 The nostrils, eyes, and ears grow situated on the top of its head, so the rest of the body can be concealed underwater for surprise attacks.
 As a larger species of crocodile, some males reach lengths of as much as 20 ft (6.1 m) and weigh in excess of 2,000 lbs (907 kg).

-However, on average, mature males of the American Crocodile remain more in the range of 13 ft (4.1 m) in length and weigh about 880 lbs (400 kg).
-As with many other species, sexual dimorphism is present.
+On average, mature males of the American Crocodile remain more in the range of 13 ft (4.1 m) in length and weigh about 880 lbs (400 kg).
+Like many animals, sexual dimorphism is present.
 As a result, females develop smaller, rarely exceeding 12 ft (3.8 m) in length.

 - Kingdom: Animalia